Discover the Secrets of Alcatraz – Is Alcatraz Worth It?

 Upon entering the cellblock I am struck by the strange muted pastel colors.
 It is a sort of dulled down 1950s kitchen color scheme, perky postwar idealized American family colors, worn down by the years and moist Pacific air.
 They are unexpected and peculiar, out of place in this setting.
 Perhaps I should have rewatched Escape from Alcatraz prior to my visit, and I would have been reminded of this.
 I move along as my mind tries to make sense of this juxtaposition.
 I can only deduce it as some sort of humanist psychology typical of the era, an attempt at normalization, to tame the beast within those contained, those considered the worst of American prisoners, the least conforming of all.

 Soon we are viewing the cells, small 9 by 5 rooms outfitted with a sink and toilet, two shelves for storage, and two smaller shelves that serve as a table.
-Unoccupied like this, the idea of spending life within this tiny space is intolerable.
-Yet, I find this acceptable for those who are deserving of such a life, those who have made murder and rape a common practice, those who cannot mingle among the rest of us without causing harm.
+Unoccupied like this, the idea of spending life within this tiny space is unimaginable.
+I struggled with whether I found it acceptable for those who have made murder and rape a common practice, those who cannot mingle among the rest of society without causing harm.

 As I move along there are cells once occupied, those where it is clear a former resident has attempted to make it a home, rather than just a cell.
 There are personal affects: paintings, drawings, books, magazines, games, belongings which would help pass the long hours spent in this small space alone.
-I am reminded that these prisoners were people, individuals not that different than myself, or those I love.
+It makes it real that these prisoners were people, individuals not that different than myself, or those I love.

 A row of iron doored prison cells in Alcatraz Prison, helping answer the question, is Alcatraz worth it.